 Note that you may also be able to return the gift card if it’s unused, but many gift card purchases are non-returnable (as previously reported).

-We contacted several national retailers, including Best Buy, Kroger, and The Home Depot.
-None of the retailers we spoke with offer cash back from gift cards unless required by law.
+I contacted several national retailers, including Best Buy, Kroger, and The Home Depot.
+None of the retailers I spoke with offer cash back from gift cards unless required by law.
 (Our previous research also features the gift card cash back policies at Walmart and Target.)

 Note that while standard gift cards and prepaid gift cards look very similar in appearance, prepaid cards are reloadable and reusable, functioning similarly to a debit card.